modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_reservation.html.markdown

   Please note that if maxSlots is set to 0, we will treat it as unset.
 Customers can set maxSlots to 0 and set scalingMode to SCALING_MODE_UNSPECIFIED to disable the maxSlots feature.

+* `reservation_group` -
+  (Optional)
+  The reservation group that this reservation belongs to.
+You can set this property when you create or update a reservation.
+Reservations do not need to belong to a reservation group.
+Format: projects/{project}/locations/{location}/reservationGroups/{reservation_group} or just {reservation_group}

 * `location` -
   (Optional)